-The lesson conclusion provides an opportunity for students to reflect on their learning.
-The teacher initiates by asking learner to identify which questions they found the easiest and hardest, and the reasons why.
+The lesson conclusion provides an opportunity for students to reflect on their own learning.
+The teacher initiates by asking students to identify which questions they found the easiest and hardest, and the reasons why.

-Alternatively, learner could be asked to recall what were the key concepts and what they learned; or respond to more open questions such as:
+Alternatively, students could be asked to recall what were the key concepts and what they learned; or respond to more open questions such as:

-- O What was one or two things you enjoyed about the lesson? - What is something you would like to learn more about in this topic?
+- What were one or two things you really enjoyed about the lesson? - O What is something you would like to learn more about in this topic?